-Possible setting Function File InputFile selection Define the name of the contour or select File Selection QS Define the number of a QS parameter LBL NumberNameQS Define the number, name or QS parameter for a label
+Possible setting Function File Input File selection QS Define the name of the contour or select File Selection Define the number of a QS parameter

 11 CONTOUR DEF P1 = LBL 1 I2 = LBL 2 DEPTH5 V1 = LBL 3

 - The first depth of the subcontour is the cycle depth.
 This is the maximum depth for the programmed contour.
 Other subcontours cannot be deeper than the cycle depth Therefore, always start programming the subcontour with the deepest pocket. - If the contour is defined as an island, the control interprets the entered depth as the island height.
 The entered value (without an algebraic sign) then refers to the workpiece top surface! - If you enter a value of 0 for the depth, then the depth defined in Cycle 20 is in effect for pockets.
 For islands, this means that they extend up to the workpiece surface! - If the called file is located in the same directory as the file you are calling it from, you can also integrate the file name without the path.